Are My Adopted Kids Lucky?

 My children are adopted from China.
-We draw some stares when we’re out and about, mostly because my kids are really cute, but also because it’s pretty obvious my husband and I are…well, not Chinese.
-I don’t always like the attention, but I kind of understand it.
-Our family looks a little different and people are curious about the story of how we became a family.
+Sometimes people stare at us.
+I like to think this is because we’re a nice-looking family but it’s probably because people notice my husband and I are…well, not Chinese.
+I usually don’t like the attention, but I kind of understand it.
+We look a little different and we stand out.
+People are curious about how we became a family.

 Sometimes this curiosity brings negativity.
-Often, questions and comments about our multiracial family are nosy or ignorant.
-One comment that I’ve always disliked is “they’re so lucky.”
-I especially dislike the “so lucky” line when it's said in front of my children.
+Often, questions and comments about our family feel nosy or ignorant.
+One comment that I’ve always disliked is “They’re so lucky.”
+I especially dislike the “so lucky” line when someone says this in front of my children.

-My husband and I don’t see our adoptions as a good deed and we certainly don’t want our children to be placed in the position where they’re encouraged to see it this way, either.
-While I can list 101 reasons they are lucky to have such a cool mom (I’m only kidding a little bit) it makes me sad when we call a child “lucky” because they have a family, food in their bellies and someone to kiss them goodnight.
+My husband and I don’t see adopting our boys as a good deed and we certainly don’t want our children to be placed in the position where they’re encouraged to see it this way, either.
+While I can list 101 reasons they are lucky to have such a cool mom (I’m only kidding a little bit) it makes me sad when we say a child is lucky because they have a family, food in their bellies and someone to kiss them goodnight.
 I don’t want my boys to grow up believing they should be grateful that their mother and father love them.

-I recently met a Chinese man who congratulated me on giving my kids a home.
+When we were in China for Kyle’s adoption in 2013 – you can read more about our family’s adoption story here – I met a Chinese man who congratulated me on giving my kids a home.
 This made me feel awkward.
-I didn’t want accolades for wanting to be a mom.
+I didn’t want accolades for being a mom.
 But what he said next was not awkward: “Your love has changed these children’s destiny.”